FaddliLWibowo/Seeeduino_Stalker_V3_1/Seeeduino_Stalker_V3_1.md

 We also added 2 toggle switch on RTC circuitry corresponding 2 INT pin of MCU, so that users can easily choose which INT pin to be connected with RTC INT port then activate MCU.

-Just like every other revises, we fixed a few bugs.

 [![Get one now](https://github.com/SeeedDocument/Wio_Node/raw/master/pictures/300px-Get_One_Now_Banner.png)](http://www.seeedstudio.com/Seeeduino-Stalker-V3.1-p-2686.html)

 ##Specicication
 ----